Thank you for reading our post, please rate this article at the end.

 How do you know which RV roofs are safe for walking?

-There are some roofs that are completely safe and some others that are the complete opposite.
+Some roofs are completely safe, and some others are the complete opposite.
 As stated earlier, the roofs with ladders are ones that are the safest to walk on.

 Depending on the type of RV you have, possibly a travel trailer or a fifth wheel, there is a sticker located at the back of the RV that informs you of the maximum weight capacity of the roof.
 At no point should you ever walk on that roof if you weigh more than the capacity.